 The Gallery of the Slopes offers a unique perspective with its glass floor, allowing visitors to witness ongoing archaeological excavations.
 This section seamlessly connects the present with the past, providing a fascinating glimpse into the continuous discovery beneath the museum.

-Yes, the Acropolis Museum has a cafe on the ground floor and a restaurant on the second floor where visitors can enjoy refreshments while taking in breathtaking views of the Acropolis.
+Yes, the Acropolis Museum has a cafe on the ground floor and a restaurant on the second floor where you can enjoy refreshments while taking in the views of the Acropolis.